-Existing uses

-Red Amber Green

-Existing uses on-site where the

-use could cease in more than could cease between two and

-10 years. in less than two years.
+Existing uses Red Existing uses on-site where the use could cease in more than 10 years or the timescale for on-site uses ceasing is unknown.
+Amber Existing uses on-site which could cease between two and 10 years.
+Green There are no existing uses on- site or existing uses could cease in less than two years.

-on-site uses ceasing is

-Amber Existing uses on-site which could cease between two and